What is the Academic Representation Network?

 The Network has a similar structure to our Wellbeing Representation Network, consisting of one Year Representative per year group and a Departmental Representative.
 The Year Reps will be the point of contact for their cohort and work with the Department Reps to identify issues to be raised with College staff in their departments.

 These Reps will also work with their respective Constituent Union Academic Affairs Officers, identifying issues that are affecting the whole faculty.
-All of these volunteer roles are led and support by your elected Officer Trustee, Nick Burstow, the Deputy President (Education).
+All of these volunteer roles are led and support by your elected Officer Trustee, Michaela Flegrova, the Deputy President (Education).

 If you have any questions, please do not hesitate to get in touch with your elected student representative and our members of staff: